panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 What if you want to access something else from the child component?
 For example, a simple function to focus the input.

-That's when [useImperativeHandle()](https://react.dev/reference/react/useImperativeHandle) hook can help you.
+That's where [useImperativeHandle()](https://react.dev/reference/react/useImperativeHandle) hook can help you.

 ```jsx
 import { forwardRef, useImperativeHandle } from 'react'